-- Educational goals are listed in the district MICIP plan. - Ensure that the District/PSA benchmark assessment(s) are aligned to state standards and will be administered to all pupils K-8 at least once within the first 9 weeks of the 2023-2024 school year and not later than the last day of the 2023-2024 school year to determine whether pupils are making meaningful progress toward mastery of these standards. - To the extent practicable, the District/PSA will administer the same benchmark assessment or benchmark assessments that was administered to pupils in previous years.
+- Please outline and describe the educational goals expected to be achieved for the 2021-2022 school year.
+The District/PSA must establish all of its goals no later than September 15, 2021.
+Authorizing bodies expect PSA educational goals will be aligned to the educational goal within your charter contract. - Specify which goals are expected to be achieved by the middle of the school year and which goals are expected to be achieved by the end of the school year - Ensure that all of the following apply to the educational goals described in this section: (a) The goals include increased pupil achievement or, if growth can be validly and reliably measured using a benchmark assessment or benchmark assessments, growth on a benchmark assessment in the aggregate and for all subgroups of pupils; (b) The District/PSA benchmark assessment(s) are aligned to state standards and will be administered to all pupils K-8 at least once within the first 9 weeks of the 2021-2022 school year and not later than the last day of the 2021-2022 school year to determine whether pupils are making meaningful progress toward mastery of these standards; and (c) the District's/PSA's educational goals are measurable through a benchmark assessment or benchmark assessments. - To the extent practicable, the District/PSA will administer the same benchmark assessment or benchmark assessments that was administered to pupils in previous years.